 Adobe Premiere Clip is a standard editing tool with some core video enhancements, however, if you’re looking for some more studio like features, then Filmorago is the perfect fit.
 VQuick and Video editor both are for daily vloggers, journalists, wherein VQuick offers a social network to get you more socially active in this field.

 PowerDirector is the best professional video editing tool, with tons of features, including quick editing tools, sleek timeline editing, collage maker, slow motion support and much more.
 The interface is relatively simple to work with, and you can easily save videos in HD locally on your device.
 Although you do get PowerDirector watermark at the bottom which can be removed by a one-time payment of $5.

 Download PowerDirector Video Editor

 9. KineMaster – Pro Video Editor

 KineMaster is one of the most comprehensive video editing software on this list; it takes video editing on a smartphone to a whole new, different level.
 With support for a multi-tracked timeline, 3D transitions, frame- by- frame slicing, multi-track audio, color LUT filters, and some adjustment tools it’s a full-featured professional video editor for Android.

 However, it comes at a price for $5 per month after a 30-day free trial or else $40 for a year.

-So these were some of the best video editing apps arranged according to their category.
+These were some of the best video editing apps categorized accordingly.
 What editing app are you using on your Android?
 Did we miss something?
 Do let us know in the comments below